A simple and efficient laundry routine that WORKS for every size of family, large and small. It will also save you time sorting and folding!

 - I wash and dry the loads during the day, then fold at night.
 It’s the time I watch my favorite shows, fold, and maybe eat a little chocolate!
 Some of my kids are old enough to fold their own laundry, and they fold and put them away before they go to bed that night.
 For the loads I fold at night, the next morning the hampers with the clean clothes go back to the bedroom, and they’re put away by the kids they belong to.

 - I wash sheets once a week on the days I don’t have as many clothes to wash.
 I do have extra sets of sheets, but I prefer to wash them and put them right back on the beds.
-It takes me only 5 minutes to make a bed, and then I don’t have to worry about folding them (which, let’s be honest–folding fitted sheets are a pain), or having dirty sheets pile up.
+It takes me only 5 minutes to make a bed, and then I don’t have to worry about folding them.
+Which, let’s be honest–folding fitted sheets are a pain!

-- Towels are done every few days, and I do the same thing as the sheets—wash and put them right back in the bathrooms on their hooks.
+- Towels are done every few days, and I do the same thing as the sheets.
+I wash and put them right back in the bathrooms on their hooks.
 It means less folding, which is happy news for me!